jj5/kickass-crypto/README.md

-If you want to include the client library for use in your application include the [inc/library.php](https://github.com/jj5/kickass-crypto/tree/main/inc/library.php) file which will take care of loading everything else.
+If you want to include the client library for use in your application include the [inc/library.php](https://github.com/jj5/kickass-crypto/tree/main/inc/library.php) file which will take care of loading everything else, something like this:

 ```
 require_once __DIR__ . '/lib/kickass-crypto/inc/library.php';